Frequently Asked Questions

 You must register under French citizenship.

-You must contact the admissions office as soon as possible to request a cancellation and a refund of tuition fees.
+You must contact the admissions office as soon as possible to request cancellation of your enrollment and a refund of tuition fees.
 You are automatically entitled to a refund if you submit a written request before September 1.
 However, refund requests for cancellations submitted on or after September 2 must be reviewed by a committee.
 The request may be denied if you do not provide sufficient supporting documentation.

 What happens if I don’t register by the deadline?